-A common question for deployment, what ports are required to be opened for access the Unitrends appliance will generally require
+A common question during deployment is 'what ports and or hosts are required to be opened for Unitrends to access the internet.

 - What Ports does the Unitrends appliance require opened in our firewall?